 9. Temporary Buildings, Structures and Site improvements Where a temporary building or structure has been erected on the Within 10 business Land, or a site improvement has been made (including days of the Interim infrastructure), to facilitate an Interim Use or Temporary Use, the Use or Temporary Land is to be returned to its original state, unless otherwise Use ceasing agreed to in writing by the MEDQ.
-10. Running Tally Spreadsheet - GFA Submit to the MEDQ a GFA spreadsheet providing: Prior to The total approved GFA for each use, in each Precinct commencing and Sub-Precinct; Compliance ii) As at the date of submission of this spreadsheet, the total Assessment for GFA that has Compliance Approval for each use in each Development Precinct and Sub-Precinct; affecting GFA, and iii) As at the date of submission of this spreadsheet, the total then updated with GFA related to uses that have commenced under this each subsequent PDA development approval for each use in each Precinct Compliance and Sub-Precinct; Assessment for iv) The GFA for each use, by Precinct or Sub-precinct, development proposed in a current Compliance Assessment; and affecting GFA v) The date and version of this GFA spreadsheet.
-Running Tally Spreadsheet - Car parking 11.
-Submit to the MEDQ a car parking spreadsheet providing: Prior to The total approved car parking spaces under this PDA commencing decision notice.
+Running Tally Spreadsheet - GFA 10.
+Submit to the MEDQ a GFA spreadsheet providing: Prior to The total approved GFA for each use, in each Precinct commencina and Sub-Precinct; Compliance As at the date of submission of this spreadsheet, the total Assessment for GFA that has Compliance Approval for each use in each Development Precinct and Sub-Precinct: affecting GFA, and iii) As at the date of submission of this spreadsheet, the total then updated with GFA related to uses that have commenced under this each subsequent PDA development approval for each use in each Precinct Compliance and Sub-Precinct; Assessment for iv) The GFA for each use, by Precinct or Sub-precinct, development proposed in a current Compliance Assessment; and affecting GFA v) The date and version of this GFA spreadsheet.
+11. Running Tally Spreadsheet - Car parking Submit to the MEDQ a car parking spreadsheet providing: Prior to The total approved car parking spaces under this PDA commencing decision notice.
 Compliance ii) As at the date of submission of this spreadsheet, the Assessment for number of car parking spaces that have Compliance development Approval for each use in each Precinct and Sub-Precinct; comprising a use of iii) As at the date of submission of this spreadsheet, the premises, and then number of operational car parking spaces for each use in updated with each each Precinct and Sub-Precinct; subsequent iv) The number of car parking spaces for each use, by Compliance Precinct or Sub-precinct, proposed in the current Assessment for Compliance Assessment; and development v) The date and version of this car parking spreadsheet. comprising a use of premises 12.
-Overall Documents Spreadsheet - Current Approved, Current Other and Current Submitted Documents a) Prior to a) Submit to the MEDQ an overall documents spreadsheet, organised by reference to each PDA development condition, commencing Compliance providing: A list of the Approved Plans and Documents under this Assessment and PDA decision notice: updated with A list of the current 'other' documents, referred to in this each subsequent PDA decision notice, as amended from time to time: Compliance iii) A list of the current Compliance Approved documents, Assessment for a plans and supporting information; Sub-precinct iv) A list of the current submitted documents for conditions that state 'Submit to the MEDQ';
+Overall Documents Spreadsheet - Current Approved, Current Other and Current Submitted Documents a) Submit to the MEDQ an overall documents spreadsheet. a) Prior to organised by reference to each PDA development condition, commencing providing: Compliance A list of the Approved Plans and Documents under this Assessment and plans and supporting information;